hashirsarwar/GSoC-20-Report/README.md

 ## Final words

-It has been an honor to be a part of one of the leading open source communities.
+It has been an honour to be a part of one of the leading open-source communities.
 My next plan is to continue working on my open PRs as per the directions of the reviewers and get them merged.
-Furthermore, I will keep contributing to the project to stay an active part of this amazing open source community.
+Furthermore, I will keep contributing to the project to stay an active part of this amazing open-source community.

-Lastly, huge thanks to Google and Zulip for providing the opportunity and my mentor Hemanth for guiding me throughout the program.
+Lastly, huge thanks to Google and Zulip for providing the opportunity and to my mentor Hemanth for guiding me throughout the program.